MaximeLeu/RayTracing/README.md

 ## Documentation

 The documentation of this project is generated using *Sphinx*.
 More information about how to proceed in the [**docs/README**](/docs/README.md).

+## Known issues

+1. If you renamed one of the project folders, you may encounter an error because old *cached data* (e.g. from Numba) does not match new paths.
+To solve this, delete all the `__pycache__` folders.